Police, Fire, or Ambulance Dispatcher Salary

 Popular Skills for Police, Fire, or Ambulance Dispatcher

-Police, Fire, or Ambulance Dispatchers usually report a few specific skills.
+Survey takers who work as Police, Fire, or Ambulance Dispatchers typically report just a few professional skills.
 Most notably, skills in Emergency Medical Services, Telecommunications, Customer Service, and Typing are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Typing.
-The majority of those who know Telecommunications also know Customer Service and Emergency Medical Services (EMS).
+Those educated in Telecommunications tend to be well versed in Customer Service and Emergency Medical Services (EMS).

 Pay by Experience Level for Police, Fire, or Ambulance Dispatcher